COPRS/infrastructure/README.md

 - You may disable access to Keycloak master realm.
 From Apisix interface: open Route tab, search for `iam_keycloak_keycloak-superadmin` and click on `Offline`.

+## Known issues and limitations

+The project and this component has few known issues and limitations.
+Head over the [limitation](./docs/user_manuals/how-to/Limitations.md) page to learn more about it.
 ## Tree view

 The repository is made of the following main directories and files.